matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/4 Sequential Models.md

 * Not flexible
 * Regular updates required if the project changes
 * Can’t be used in complex projects
-* No scope for risk management and mitigation
+* No scope for risk management & mitigation
 * It ends when the project is over

 ## Testing in the W-model